The Best 15 Free Facebook Messenger Bot Builder Platforms Without Coding Knowledge

 This beta bot builder platform has a strong start with its visual builder.
 Easy to understand and create a chatbot.
 Besides Messenger, they also provide you an opportunity to deploy the bot on Slack and the web (your browser).
 It seems that the Australian Rebotify only offers Text or Carousel units this time.
 Happy to see some improvements later on.

 I was amazed at the integration and channel options that converse.ai offers.
-Just to name some of them, Workplace as a channel and Mailchimp or Hubspot as integrations.
+Just to name some of them, Workplace as a channel and MailChimp or Hubspot as integrations.
+It was recently acquired by Smartsheet but will continue to be a standalone product.

 However, I was disappointed by the builder itself.
 Not that it is not good, it’s just not good for this list.
 It seems to be very powerful and I can see more techy persons gaining huge value from Converse.ai‘s bot building platform.